 Design in practice

-Supports stream-first pipeline design with event-time, ordering, and stateful processing.
+Supports streaming-pipeline design with event time, ordering, and stateful processing.

 Decision quality